UmerFarooqJillani/Flutter-Learning/README.md

 **Install the Flutter extension:**
 - Start VS Code.
 - Open a browser and go to the Flutter extension page on the Visual Studio Marketplace.
-- Click Install.
-Installing the Flutter extension also installs the Dart extension.
+- Installing the Flutter extension also installs the Dart extension.

 ### Validate your VS Code setup
 1. Go to View > Command Palette....